cncf/kubernetes-community-days/planning/master-timeline.md

 Team roles and responsibilities:

 * Create an advisory team to help organize the event and define roles and responsibilities
-* It’s advised that you invite at least one Kubernetes Ambassador as a planning member.
+* It’s advised that you invite at least one Kubernetes Ambassador as a member.
 * Announce the formation of the advisory group  to local Kubernetes User and MeetUp Groups in order to recruit more members

 Keynote Speakers: